 Estimated read time: 4 minutes, 49 seconds

 Who is your target market: individuals or businesses?
 If you can’t answer that question instantly, a lack of focus could be hindering your success.
 Let’s look at common ecommerce business models, so you can see which is best for your business.

 As a business, you have three basic selling models to choose from.
-They’re based around the customer groups you’re trying to reach.
+They’re based around the buyer you’re trying to reach.

 - Business-to-consumer (B2C)

 - Business-to-business (B2B)

 Many experts lump B2B and B2G together, calling them B2B as a group.
 So really, your choice is between B2C and B2B: selling to individual people or selling to businesses.

 You may be wondering: Do I have to choose?
 Can’t I sell to both?

 Yes, you can sell to both individuals and businesses as a long-term strategy, but early on it’s more important to have focus.
 Instead of struggling to manage two models, zone in on developing success with one model first.